 Lornay Environmental Consulting (Pty) Ltd has been appointed by Imperative Link Trade 22 cc, "the applicant" to ensure compliance with the regulations set forth in the National Environmental Management Act (NEMA, Act 107 of 1998), as amended, along with the Environmental Impact Assessment Regulations of 2014, as amended.
-This appointment pertains to the proposed cultivation of an agricultural land for the establishment on new vineyards block on Remainder Farm 585 Hemel and Aarde Valley, Hermanus.
+This appointment pertains to the Proposed Agricultural Expansion through the Establishment of Additional Cultivation Blocks on Erf 1995, McGregor, Robertson RD

 The Environmental Management Programme (EMPr) established herein is binding on the applicant and all successors in title or future developers, whether they assume ownership in whole or in part.
-This binding agreement covers the proposed development on the subject property, as detailed in this application and any future amendments to the approved layout or development plan.
-Additionally, it extends to all property owners within the development.
+This binding agreement covers the proposed development on Erf 1995, as detailed in this application and any future amendments to the approved layout or development plan.

 Submission of this EMPr is in accordance with the requirements for a Basic Assessment as stipulated by NEMA.
-This Environmental Management Plan (EMP) serves as a guideline document for both the construction and post-construction phases of the project, specifically for cultivation, ploughing, proposed development infrastructure on the aforementioned property.
+This Environmental Management Plan (EMP) serves as a guideline document for both the construction and postconstruction phases of the project, specifically for cultivation, ploughing, proposed placement of infrastructure on the aforementioned property.